 For some reason, the Essentialism quarterly questionnaire isn’t in the book.
-(If any of you are interested in having a copy of the questionnaire, just email me and I’ll send you the one that my friend sent us.)
+(If any of you are interested in having a copy of the questionnaire, just email me and I’ll send you the one that my friend sent us.
+Update: I actually included the questionnaire in this recent blog post!)
 But it’s basically just a bunch of questions that you can revisit each quarter to check in with yourself, see what feels most essential right now, see what has changed over the past three months, set some goals for the next three months, etc. Stuff like:

 A little cheesy, but I totally love that sort of stuff.
 And I really love the idea of revisiting this stuff every 3 months.
 Seems like a good schedule to me. :)

 And next quarter, I already want to make this salad again!

 Actually, I make this one all the time, and kind of assumed that the rest of the world did too.
 But after I shared it on Snapchat the other day and had a bunch of you ask for the recipe, and then when Barclay and Sarah both raved about it and asked what was in it the other night, I figured it might be worth a share on here.

 Because I’m pretty sure it’s truly one of the quickest and easiest salads you can ever make.
 And one of the tastiest.